-- Whole grains: I often substitute pasta with whole grain like quinoa or brown rice.
+- Whole grains: I often substitute pasta with whole grain like Instant Pot quinoa.
 Just to change things up.

-- Low carb: Serve over a bed of greens like arugula, spring mix or kale.
+- Low carb: Serve over a bed of pressure cooker spaghetti squash.

 - Parmesan cheese: Freshly grated parmesan cheese is the best.
 I was out of a sprinkle of parsley or basil though.
 But you should. 🙂

 How to Store and Reheat Bolognese Sauce